 Our audit was conducted for the purpose of forming an opinion on the total of all county funds on the financial statement.
 The supplementary information, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the financial statement.

-The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statement.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statement and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statement or to the financial statement itself, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statement.
+The information has been subjected to the auditing procedures applied in the audit of the financial statement and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statement or to the financial statement itself, and other additional procedures in accordance with GAAS.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the financial statement.